vastus/Salgos/documentation/readme.md

 ## Merge sort
 Merge sort is a good example of a [divide and conquer][wiki/dac] algorithm.

-Steps for sorting an array using merge sort
+Steps for sorting an array using merge sort:

 1. Divide - split the array in half (creating sub-arrays)
 2. Recur - call sort recursively until array length is less than two